Bill and Judy

 My ambitions to become a writer were frustrated in college and later, first because the professor who taught creative writing at the University of Arizona in those days thought girls "ought to be teachers or nurses" rather than writers.
 After he refused me admission to the program, I did the next best thing: I married a man who was allowed in the program that was closed to me.
 My first husband imitated Faulkner and Hemingway primarily by drinking too much and writing too little.
 Despite the fact that he was allowed in the creative writing program, he never had anything published either prior to or after his death from chronic alcoholism at age forty-two.
 That didn’t keep him from telling me, however, that there would be only one writer in our family, and he was it.

 The result of that conversation was the first Detective Beaumont book, Until Proven Guilty.
-Since 1985 when that was published, there have been 21 more Beau books.
-My work also includes 14 Joanna Brady books set in southeastern Arizona where I grew up, and seven Ali Reynolds books, set in Sedona, AZ.
-In addition there are four thrillers, starting with Hour of the Hunter and Kiss of the Bees, that reflect what I learned during the years when I was teaching on the Tohono O’Odham reservation west of Tucson, Arizona.
+Since 1985 when that was published, there have been 24 more Beau books.
+My work also includes 19 Joanna Brady books set in southeastern Arizona where I grew up, 115 Ali Reynolds books, set in Sedona, AZ, and five novellas.ﾠ In addition there are five thrillers, starting with Hour of the Hunter and Kiss of the Bees, that reflect what I learned during the years when I was teaching on the Tohono O'Odham reservation west of Tucson, Arizona.

 When my second husband and I first married, he supported all of us–his kids and mine as well as the two of us.
 It was a long time before my income from writing was anything more than fun money–the Improbable Cause trip to Walt Disney World; the Minor in Possession memorial powder room; the Payment in Kind memorial hot tub.
 Eventually, however, the worm turned.
 My husband was able to retire at age 54 and took up golf and oil painting.